-I have received a copy of the City of Hudson's Employee Handbook and Personnel Rules and acknowledge that I am expected to read it.
+I have received a copy of the City of Hudson's Employee Handbook and Personnel Rules and acknowledge that I am expected to read it and adhere to the policies and rules.
 I understand this policy manual is not in any way a contract of employment or intended to create any binding legal obligations on the part of the City.